zulip/zulip/docs/testing/testing-with-node.md

 ## Creating new test modules

-The test runner (`index.js`) automatically runs all .js files in the `frontend_tests/node directory`, so you can simply start editing a file in that directory to create a new test.
+The test runner (`index.js`) automatically runs all .js files in the `frontend_tests/node_tests` directory, so you can simply start editing a file in that directory to create a new test.

 The nodes tests rely on JS files that use the module pattern.
 For example, to